Long before Eric Chier ’24 became a Masimo Scholar at Chapman University, he had the company’s devices in his life.

 “It just became part of my life,” he says.

 Now the connection to Chapman University and Fowler School of Engineering has special depth for Chier.
-Thanks to his Masimo Scholarship, the San Diego native is preparing to begin his first year at Fowler, where he will major in computer science.
+Thanks to his Masimo Scholarship, the San Diego native is a first-year student at Fowler, where he he’s pursuing a major in computer science.

 “I really want to design prosthetics – that has always been a passion of mine – but I’m also very interested in the work Masimo does and the noninvasive biotech devices they make,” he says.
 “Just to get my foot in the door of that field is an amazing opportunity.
 I’m glad I didn’t let it pass.”